Summary of Book Project

 The Pursuit of an Authentic Philosophy contributes to a small but growing field of comparative work on Wittgenstein and Heidegger, using Heidegger to articulate hitherto underappreciated existential themes in Wittgenstein’s later philosophy and placing more emphasis than any of its predecessors on the crucial question of method in these philosophers’ work.
 It also opens a new avenue for investigating play as a central feature of Wittgenstein’s philosophy—and as a topic of independent philosophical interest.
-The manuscript is scheduled to be published by Oxford University Press in late 2018.
+The manuscript is scheduled to be published by Oxford University Press in early 2019.